olahop/tdt4250-1/README.md

 - **Operations**: Due to lack of imagination the only included operations are _selectOptionalCourse_ and _unselectOptionalCourse_, which adds and removes courses from the _currentlySelected_-list in eClass **SemesterOptionalCourseGroup**.
 Maybe these eventually can be used to keep track of a student's decision in the study plan to enroll or remove a course.
 - **DataTypes**: Currently, the only custom made eDataType is **CourseCode**.
 An alternative attribute I considered making its own eDataType was _Credits_.
 However, I had already configured these values limitations through constraints and did not see enough to gain by changing it to a custom eData Type.
 The Enums below could, naturally, also have been turned into data types, due to the similarities in qualities.
 - **Enums**: _ProgramTypeAndDuration_ holds the valid program types within my system and the duration of these program types, given in semesters. _CourseLevel_ holds the different levels of courses, inspired by NTNU courses.

+## Assumptions

+These are some of the assumptions made during the work on this assignment, which may differ from the real-life study planning pages at NTNU:

+- Valid course credit values have been set to 5, 7.5, 10, 15, and 30.
+- Courses taught both in autumn and spring have only one code.
+- All specializations within a program have the same duration.
+- All subspecializations within a specialization has the same duration.

 ## Workflow